by Taylor

 Patty has shared her tip for how she deals with garbage disposal smells in her home, and keeps them from becoming overpowering.

-The video below provides a cleaning use for borax -- to help clean your garbage disposal.
+You can use borax to clean your garbage disposal.

-To prevent this the video suggests to put three tablespoons of borax down the drain and wait one hour.
+All you need to do is add three tablespoons of borax down the drain and wait one hour.

-After an hour turn on your sink's hot water and flush the borax, old food, bacteria, and odors down the drain.
+After an hour turn on your sink's hot water, and the disposal, and flush the borax, old food, bacteria, and odors down the drain.

 One of the best ways to loosen food particles that are stuck on your garbage disposer is to run ice down the disposer regularly.